 The three root causes are time (no team to delegate to), voice (AI-generated content sounds generic and erodes trust), and consistency (it's easy to stop when there's no system).

 Three independent levers.
 Each can be implemented separately.
-Together they turn an inconsistent sporadic presence into a durable one.
+Together they turn a sporadic, inconsistent presence into a durable one you can maintain without living on social.

 Scheduling